Bulimia Relapse: Signs and Prevention

 How to Prevent a Bulimia Relapse

-Use three tactics to help limit your relapse risks.
+You can also use these three tactics to help reduce your relapse risks.

-Don’t skip appointments, cut back on medication, or otherwise opt-out of treatment unless your team tells you it’s time.
+Don’t skip appointments, cut back on medication, or opt out of treatment unless your team tells you it’s time.
 Pulling back on therapy, even when you feel well, could leave you vulnerable to relapse.

 Cutting back on therapy or other supportive measures is not an option during the 6 to 12 months or so of recovery.
 This is your most vulnerable time, so you need to set yourself up for success.

-If you experience any major disruption in your life, such as a job loss or relationship issue, it’s wise to ramp up your therapy sessions.
+If you experience any significant disruption in your life, such as a job loss or relationship issue, it’s wise to talk to a mental health professional and perhaps even ramp up your therapy sessions.
 You are more susceptible to relapse during this time, so the extra support can help.

 If your negative thoughts and cravings return, talk with your team.
-Don’t assume that your issues will fade away independently or that people will think less of you for struggling.
+Don’t assume your issues will fade away independently or people will think less of you for struggling.

-Bulimia recovery takes time, and recovery is a lifelong process.
-You won’t magically be fully recovered one day.
-You might deal with triggers for the rest of your life, but you’ll get better at managing them over time.
+Bulimia recovery takes time, and recovery is often a lifelong process.
+You will likely deal with triggers for the rest of your life, but you’ll get better at managing them over time.

-Use your support system often.
+Rely on your support system.
 Speak openly and honestly about any problems you’re facing.
-Accountability is important.
+Know that your team is there to help you whenever you need it.

-You know what causes you to think poorly of yourself or crave a binge.
-Write down all of your triggers, and list what you can do when you face them.
+It can be helpful to write down your triggers and list what you can do when you face them.

 Your list might look like this: